Guy Martin: 2016 season

 In January 2016 Martin confirmed he would not be racing the 2016 Isle of Man TT as it clashed with a mountain bike race he wanted to compete in, and he would also not be racing the prior North West 200 due to the mountain bike training.

-It was hoped that Martin would be participating at the Southern 100 motorcycle races, defending his solo title and increasing the event's profile.
-However following his participation in the Tour Divide it was subsequently announced that Martin would not be competing at the Southern 100.
+Martin did not participate at the Southern 100 motorcycle races, following his participation in the Tour Divide.

 2017 season

-It was uncertain whether Martin would retire from racing or return for the 2017 season, but it was announced on 18 January that he had signed for the Honda Racing, based in Louth, Lincolnshire, and would compete alongside teammate John McGuinness at various national and international meetings including the North West 200 and Isle of Man TT Races.
+Martin announced on 18 January that he had signed for the Honda Racing, based in Louth, Lincolnshire, and would compete alongside teammate John McGuinness at various national and international meetings including the North West 200 and Isle of Man TT Races.

 In addition, it was confirmed on 20 March that Martin would compete at the 2017 Tandragee 100 and the Cookstown 100 events.

 Tandragee 100

 Martin's first competitive appearance since 2015 was his debut for Honda at the Tandragee 100 on 22 April, riding the new Honda Fireblade Superstock-class machine.
 During the first lap of the Open Superbike race, Martin was involved in a collision with another rider at Marlacoo corner.
 Both were unhurt, but retired from the race.
 Due to an incident involving an Italian rider and poor weather conditions, the rest of the meeting was cancelled.